renardchien/Differnator/README.md

 that output comes out as a usable patch.
 Use this with -o (output as file) to have all data go to a file as a usable patch.
 Otherwise all data will just be dumped to the screen.

+Output will be empty is directories do not have any files in common or there was an error

 -o    Output as a file- This requires a filename as an argument.
 This will send all output to a file so that it is silent on the command line unless there are fatal errors.
 If the file does not exist it will make a new file.
 If the file does not exist it will fail.
 Use -A (append) or -F (force overwrite) to write to an existing file.